jeffreyadams/atlasofliegroups-docs/_sources/tutorial/video_2B/more_minimal_principal.rst.txt

    complex factor: A1
    atlas>

-This is the most split Cartan in :math:`U(2,2)`.
+This is the most split Cartan subgroup in :math:`U(2,2)`.
 It is just two copies of :math`{\mathbb C}^x.
 So it is connected.
-In fact this group has three minimal principal series not comming from the disconnectedness of the Cartan but from the Weyl group.
+In fact this group has three minimal principal series not comming from the disconnectedness of the Cartan subgroup but from the Weyl group.
 We will address this later.

 Now let us look at another command::